 The aesthetics yeah, it interests me to see how advertisers use the photos and manipulation techniques to exaggerate there messages and grab the viewers attention over a visual message or combined with written word to clarify the meaning of the image.

 How do I read this advert?

-At first glance nothing was apparent to me, but after a close look at the ball and chain, the text and the beer, I get the message.
+At first glance nothing was apparent to me, but after a close look at the ball and chain, the text and the beer, I understand the message.
 With out these elements, the bags he is carrying alone would be enough to pass the hint over what this image is about.
-Its very generalised as of course not every relationship would be like this, but I guess it appeals to the masses of the societies construct.
+Its very generalising as of course not every relationship would be like this, but I guess it appeals to the masses of the societies construct.

 Is it a dominant, oppositional or negotiated reading?

 I would say its pretty clear, dominant to most.